Federal CARES Act Funding

 Estimated total number of students who are or could be eligible to participate in the Federal student financial aid programs under Section 484 of the Higher Education Act of 1965, as amended, and thus are eligible to receive Emergency Financial Aid Grants to students under Section 18004(a)(1) of the CARES Act: 5,574

 Minnesota State University Moorhead provided a base award to all eligible students who were enrolled in at least one credit of on campus, face to face learning.
 Further, an additional supplemental award was provided to students based on need as determined by EFC.
 In addition, MSUM utilizes two applications methods to award additional emergency grant funding.
 Applications are reviewed to determine how the COVID-19 disruption to campus operations impacted their financial situation and detail their funding request by eligible expense category.
 Approved eligible expense categories include, but are not limited to food, housing, course materials, technology, health care, and childcare.
 All eligible students were emailed of their eligibility.
-Applications to the additional emergency grand funding are available on the MSUM CARE Team webpage or through the Office of Scholarship and Financial Aid.
+Applications to the additional emergency grant funding are available on the MSUM CARE Team webpage or through the Office of Scholarship and Financial Aid.
 Applications are evaluated as they are received.
 Students are encouraged to set up direct deposit, so that if they receive an emergency grant payment receipt can be expedited.

 For further information on the methods used to determine eligibility, application instructions, and further guidance please utilize the information below.